 Regarding Fury vs. AJ, talks seem to be ongoing for an age after being opened up before the holiday period late last year.

 So far, Fury vs. Joshua talks hit ‘agreed’ status publicly on more than one occasion.
 UK fans are now playing the waiting game for the details.

 Due to the pandemic ravaging British soil, organizers are looking elsewhere – for at least the first of two bouts.

-The second has a slight possibility of happening on the pair’s home soil as dates in the summer of 2021 and winter of 2021 take consideration.
+The second has a slight possibility of happening on the pair’s home soil as dates in the summer of 2021 and winter of 2021 are considered.

-Should the fight be a grueling one and either champion suffer an injury, the rematch could be delayed until the summer of 2022 and happen at Wembley Stadium.
+Should the fight be grueling and either champion suffers an injury, the rematch could be delayed until the summer of 2022 and happen at Wembley Stadium.